xiv3r/Xiaomi-Mi-Router-4A-100M-KeeneticOS-3.7.4/README.md

 Install KeeneticOS v3.7.4 for Xiaomi Mi Router 4A 100MB Lan

-# Installation of Keenetic firmware.
+- # Installation of Keenetic firmware.

-- Tested on firmware `2.20.20, 2.20.21` and `3.0.129`
+Tested on firmware `2.20.20, 2.20.21` and `3.0.129`

+- Steps:
-0. Download the archive with scripts, unpack.
+0. [Download Here!!!](https://codeload.github.com/xiv3r/Xiaomi-Mi-Router-4A-100M-KeeneticOS-3.7.4/zip/refs/heads/main) the archive with scripts, and extract.
 There are many files in the folder, we are only interested in `!Start.bat`.

 1. Reset the router settings, go through the initial setup and set a password (for further convenience, put `12345678` ).